-ENERGY SERVICES - HIGHLIGHTS
+ENERGY SERVICES HIGHLIGHTS

-Serving over 1.2 million utility billing sites, our focus is modernizing how we provide customer care.
+With customer service for over 1.2 million utility billing sites, our focus is modernizing how we provide customer care.

-- The 2021-2024 Energy Price Setting Plan (EPSP) related to the RRO was approved in October 2021 with rates effective April 2022. - Energy Services 2021-2022 Non-Energy refiling application was approved in May 2022, with terms and conditions effective August 2022.
-Energy Services plans to file a 2023-2025 Non-Energy application in mid 2023. - As of July 2022, Competitive Retail (Encor) comprised 23% of total Edmonton sites and continues to deliver increased growth. - Energy Services began providing billing and customer care services to EPCOR USA in December of 2022. - The Government of Alberta (GoA) has implemented an RRO customer rate ceiling of \$0.135/MWh from January to March 2023 funded by interest free loans to RRO providers which will be repaid by customers in the following 21 months.
-The GoA will be undertaking a review of the RRO in 2023, including consideration of the potential future phase out of the RRO.
-EPCOR will be participating in the review.
+- The 2021-2024 Energy Price Setting Plan (EPSP) was approved in October 2021 with rates effective April 2022. - Energy Services 2021-2022 Non-Energy refiling application was approved in May 2022, with terms and conditions effective August 2022.
+Energy Services plans to file a 2023-2025 Non-Energy application in mid 2023. - As of July 2022, Competitive Retail (Encor) comprised 23% of total Edmonton sites and continues to deliver increased growth. - Energy Services began providing billing and customer care services to EPCOR USA in December of 2022. - The Government of Alberta (GoA) has mandated an RRO customer rate ceiling of \$0.135/MWh from January to March 2023 funded by interest free loans to RRO providers which will be repaid by customers in the following 21 months.
+The GoA has stated that in 2023 it will "evaluate the RRO" and "explore longer-term solutions for the RRO."
+A consultation and review process is expected.